dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

-WES Tutorial for AWS AGC
+WES tutorial for AWS AGC
 ========================
 Amazon Web Services' (AWS) Amazon Genomics CLI (AGC) is a command line tool for launching cloud infrastructure within AWS accounts that can be used to execute genomics workflows.
 The infrastructure deploy by AGC implements the WES